carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 **Y-axis: Sample Quantiles**
 The y-axis represents the quantiles of your observed data (i.e., the sorted possible values of the residuals).

-true z-scores of each observed sample in our dataset.
-The observed z-score can be compared to the expected z-score based on a datapoint's position in an ordered dataset.

 **Red diagonal line**
 Data drawn from a normal distribution fall along the line y = x in the Q-Q plot.
+If the residuals are perfectly normal, they will follow this diagonal perfectly.

 **Common Diagnostics**
 1. **Right-skewed**: If the data falls above the red line (where y=x) where x > 0, that means that you have a right skewed distrution (long tail on the right side of the distrubtion).
 A right-skewed distribution will have have higher than expected z-scores for data that is greater than the mean (zscore = 0).